where/andre-sandbox/jaxrs-sample/README.txt

   gen-schema.sh - Generates schema from annotated JAXB data classes - output in tmp/ run-jetty.sh - Launches Jetty HTTP server with sample war as http://localhost:8080/pphere/api

+ant
+  if you want the default ant target to deploy your WAR, set deploy.dir in user.properties.
+For example:
+     deploy.dir=$TOMCAT_HOME/webapps

 Data Format
   JSON and XML are used in this sample.
 Traditional JAXB annotations are used.
   Validation is also used - see config/cxf/cxf.xml for configuration.